endremborza/branthebuilder/README.md

 invoke tasks for python boilerplate

-make a new project based on the template with `python -m branthebuilder`
+make a new project based on the template with `python -m branthebuilder` - this adds git hooks pre-commit and commit-msg